In this article:

 - Multiple applications will make your heels softer and smoother.

-Rice flour has been widely recommended as an exfoliating agent for cracked heels, with many general users reporting good results.
-The tiny granules of rice flour gently scrub away the dry, flaky skin without aggravating the fissures.
+The tiny granules of rice flour gently scrub away the dry, flaky skin and deep-seated impurities without aggravating the fissures.

 How to use: